Twin Cities, Minnesota · 2026 · Three Voices

 And as a mother, I can't afford to allow my misery and doomsday to drown me because then what am I doing for the future?

 They look at me and they see me sobbing all the time.
 They see me burnt out, typing at 4 a.m. in the morning.
-I don't think I'll ever stop that because it's the only time I get work done, but just in terms of how we navigate and respond to joy and make it also an intentional effort too.
-That's something I'm really trying to do this year, and that's why Seeds Worth Sowing, hopefully we'll be able to be ran and operated a majority by someone else.
-Let's hope, so that I can step back and really reset my nervous system and not feel like I was saying earlier, that constant urgency that keeps me alive and present, but is also just making my health shot, my perception of this world shot, and my perception of community shot too.
+I don't think I'll ever stop that because it's the only time I get work done, but just in terms of how we navigate and respond to joy and make it also an intentional effort too — that's something I'm really trying to do this year, and that's why with Seeds Worth Sowing, hopefully we'll be able to be ran and operated a majority by someone else.
+Let's hope — so that I can step back and really reset my nervous system and not feel — like I was saying earlier — that constant urgency that keeps me alive and present, but is also just making my health shot, my perception of this world shot, and my perception of community shot too.

 How are you taking care of yourself?
 How are you maintaining your nervous system in the midst of this?
 What do your children need?
 When can a cleaner come and help clean your home?
 Those would be the questions I ask.